 , acoustic hypoesthesias (pl)

-A partial loss of hearing or a reduced sensitivity to sounds: "The lawyer found the acoustic hypoesthesia which Shirley experienced created difficulty in the courtroom when she needed to hear everything that was said."
+A partial loss of hearing or a reduced sensitivity to sounds: Mr. Smith, the lawyer, found that the acoustic hypoesthesia which Shirley experienced created difficulty in the courtroom when she needed to hear everything that was said.

 acroanesthesia (s) (noun)

 , acroanesthesias (pl)

 Loss of sensation in the extremities; such as the hands, fingers, feet, and toes: Severe frostbite or acroanesthesia was painful for Sharon; especially, when her fingers started to get warmer.

 acrodysaesthesia, acrodysesthesia (s) (noun)